Statistics did not prove that the Huanan Seafood Wholesale Market was the early epicenter of the COVID-19 pandemic: Discussion and conclusion

+However, such models and the corresponding COVID-19 data do not yet exist and therefore spatial statistics is still unable to solve the problem of detecting the origin of COVID-19 in the way sketched.

-We come to a clear conclusion: The analysis in the paper {\bf W} does not give a proof of the centrality of the Market in the 155 December cases.
-On the contrary, our analysis suggests that the Market is in fact unlikely to be the spatial ``center'' of the cases.
-However, neither {\bf W}'s nor our statistics analysis could be used to support or reject the zoonosis hypothesis.
+We come to a clear conclusion: The analysis in the paper {\bf W} does not give an acceptable argument for the centrality of the Market in the 155 December cases.
+Our analysis suggests that the Market as well as some other points in its neighbourhood or some other landmarks like the Wanda Plaza are possible spatial ``centers'' of the cases.
+Neither {\bf W}'s nor our statistical analysis could be used to support or reject the zoonosis hypothesis.

-Epidemic models to relate the centrality and the causality and to describe how the infection process evolves from an origin or from multiple origins have yet to be developed.
-Data-driven approaches to identify the number of cluster centers and their locations for a point cloud of cases of a contagious disease should have been adopted.
-These models and approaches should be validated by the data set of the outbreak not only in one particular city but also in the others.
-These challenging research investigations will be left for future endeavours.

-We regret to say that the important question of the origin of the COVID-19 pandemic remains open.